sbdoherty/UltrasoundML/README.md

 Base data comes from: https://multisbeta.stanford.edu/

-Linear Models were developed in a forthcoming publication (TBA).
+Linear mixed models were developed in a forthcoming publication (TBA).

 ### 4 separate deep learning models were generated: